Adelgids (Adelges cooleyii, A. lariciatus, A strobilobius, Pineus pinifoliae, P. similis) are soft-bodied insects closely related to aphids.

 The tree responds by forming a gall at these feeding sites.
 The young adelgids enter this gall and are sheltered inside it through their growth cycle.

-- Hand pick the newly formed green galls off the twigs in June and destroy them.
+Hand pick the newly formed galls off the twigs in June and destroy them.
+Adelgids are an aesthetic issue on an otherwise healthy tree, so chemical control is rarely, if ever, needed.